“PlayStation VR is the headset that may bring VR to the masses.”

 This distinction may seem semantic — there’s a good chance that many people interested in PSVR already own a PS4.
 People who are not familiar with PlayStation — or video games in general — will likely have trouble navigating the system-level console menus and playing many games.

 There is a certain amount of jank in even the most polished VR experiences in 2016, and PSVR is no exception, but the bar is clearly higher than on Oculus and the Steam (Vive) VR game stores.
-And with a reported 53 VR-capable games expected to be available at launch, you will have plenty of options to choose from.
+A fairly steady stream of games have been released since launch, including the shooter Farpoint, so you have plenty of options to choose from.

 Even with everything it does to make virtual reality more accessible and affordable, PlayStation VR isn’t for everyone.
 It’s still several hundred dollars, requires a fair amount of set-up, and there are still only a handful of games that run smoothly, with no technical issues.